 This has been exasperated by the mistaken belief that traditional interceptors will deal with the creosote discharge.
 Standard interceptors are designed to remove oil by the process of phase partition; oils are lighter than water and so float to the surface and are prevented from escaping the interceptor.
 Because creosote is heavier than water it does not float to the surface and is able to pass through.

 There were no devices designed specifically to deal with this problem so we designed and tested our own DNAPL/creosote interceptor range, specifically designed to remove DNAPLs (dense non-aqueous phase liquids) such as creosote from water.
+We supply direct to companies looking to install creosote separator's for their clients and we also work alongside companies designing utility depots/pole storage areas to specify creosote separators into the design of a project.
+If you would like to discuss the suitability and pricing of our range of DNAPL separators call us today for advice and assistance.

 Many storage dumps have been located on permeable surfaces such as chippings or grass.
 In these circumstances creosote run off is allowed to enter the ground causing soil and groundwater contamination.